 Keep the Your Retail Store Floor Plan Clean

-While you want to maximize how many products you showcase you also don’t want to overwhelm your shoppers or add confusion to the shopping experience.
+While you want to maximize how many products you showcase, you don’t want to overwhelm your shoppers or add confusion to the shopping experience.

 Consumers appreciate having more white space in a store.
 It allows people to take their time through the space without having to worry about blocking other shoppers.
 Plus, psychologically, it’s associated with luxury.
 After all, retail real estate is a luxury!

-With enough white space in your retail floor you can also slow down some shoppers with displays along the way to remind them of items that they forgot they needed or introduce them to products they didn’t know you had.
+With enough white space on your retail floor, you can also slow down some shoppers with displays along the way to remind them of items they forgot they needed or introduce them to products they didn’t know you had.

 Highlight these with good lighting, lots of color, big signage, and movable displays (in case a certain location isn’t working).